AdobeDocs/federated-audience-composition.en/help/compositions/activities/save-audience.md

 ---
 # Save audience {#save-audience}

->[!CONTEXTUALHELP]
->id="dc_orchestration_save_audience"
->title="Save an audience"
->abstract="Use this activity to create a new audience from the population computed upstream in the composition.
-The audiences created are added to the list of audiences, and available via the **Audiences** menu."

->[!CONTEXTUALHELP]
->id="dc_orchestration_saveaudience_outbound"
->title="Generate outbound transition"
->abstract="Use this option option if you want to add a transition after the **Save audience** activity."

->[!CONTEXTUALHELP]
->id="dc_orchestration_save_audience_primary_identity"
->title="Primary identity field"
->abstract="Select the primary identity to use for profiles."
->additional-url="https://experienceleague.adobe.com/en/docs/experience-platform/xdm/ui/fields/identity#define-a-identity-field" text="Learn more in Experience Platform documentation"

->[!CONTEXTUALHELP]
->id="dc_orchestration_saveaudience_namespace"
->title="Identity namespace"
->abstract="Select the namespace to use for profiles."
->additional-url="https://experienceleague.adobe.com/en/docs/experience-platform/identity/features/namespaces" text="Learn more in Experience Platform documentation"

 >[!IMPORTANT]
 >
 >If your sandbox uses a **dataset precedence** merge policy, please contact Adobe Customer Care to add the `Halos UPS` dataset to your merge policy.